mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 ### Larger Steps

 Nothing says skills need to progress smoothly.
-Suppose that each “rank” of a skill was actually two steps on the ladder—you might now have a pyramid of 1 Superb (+5), 2 Good (+3) and 3 or 4 Average (+1), and if you're feeling mean, move the default down to Poor (-1).
+Suppose that each “rank” of a skill was actually two steps on [[the ladder]]—you might now have a pyramid of 1 Superb (+5), 2 Good (+3) and 3 or 4 Average (+1), and if you're feeling mean, move the default down to Poor (-1).

 Why do this?
 Suppose you have a small skill list, as you might for professions or approaches.
 You get a heroically potent pyramid—more so than the default, even—for a smaller list.
 It also strongly separates the “tiers” of skill level, something that may be thematically appropriate in certain genres.